 The Waterways Project of Ten Penny Players, Inc.

 In 1967, Ten Penny Players was incorporated as a 501c3 not for profit organization.
 Barbara Fisher and the late Barbrah Messing established a children's theater in Manhattan's Chelsea community.
-Initial grants from the New York State Council on the Arts, IBM, the William C. Whitney Fund and Rockefeller Brothers Fund allowed them to produce shows for inner city children.
-One empty aluminum can was admission to "Noisy City Sam," an original antipollution play by Fisher, presented to more than 4,000 children in Clinton Playground.
+Initial grants from the New York State Council on the Arts, IBM, the William C. Whitney Fund and Rockefeller Brothers Fund allowed them to produce shows for children.
+One empty aluminum can was admission to Barbara's "Noisy City Sam" presented in Clinton Playground.

-After the birth of her son, Athelantis (Thomas) Perry, in 1969, Barbara Fisher wrote Care Without Care (Avon, 1972), detailing her experiences trying to gain medical intervention for her son.
-Ten Penny Players' mission moved in a new direction; and Messing and Fisher organized a conference entitled, "The Hurt Child and the Arts," held at Fordham University.
+After the birth of her son, Athelantis (Thomas) Perry, in 1969, Barbara Fisher wrote Care Without Care (Avon, 1972), detailing her experiences trying to gain medical intervention.
+Ten Penny Players' mission moved in a new direction; and Messing and Fisher organized a conference, "The Hurt Child and the Arts," held at Fordham University.

 On July 4, 1979, at the old undeveloped South Street Seaport museum, in the park in front of Bowne and Co., Barbara Fisher and Richard Spiegel assembled poets (who did a marathon reading from Walt Whitman) and New York State poetry presses (who exhibited and sold their work).
 The presses included: Abraham Marinoff Books, American Book Review, A Shout in the Street, BardPress, Contact II, Cross-Cultural Communications, Full Track Press, Glassworks, Home Planet News, Ithaca House, New Scribes, NYS Small Press Association, Nok Publishers, Poetry in Public Places, Red Dust, Shamal Books, Strawberry Press, Sunbury Press, Swamp Press, SZ/Press, The Smith, 13th Moon, and Tiresias Press